Ahmed-Arafat10/Linux-Documentation/Session #4.md

 First process that starts on system called -> systemd with ID = 0

-Note: an process that ends with [d] means its a background one
+Note: a process that ends with [d] means its a background one

 - Background process = Daemons Process